mobileticket/vals-schemata/docs/vals-data-spec.md

 # Requirements of communication with backend

 Validation Service communicates with backend at typically startup and at every transaction.
-Communication is made through ssh and rsync (encrypted over ssh) to handle programs and data providing and through the BoB API:s, which are a RESTful API over TLS.
+Communication is made through ssh and rsync (encrypted over ssh) to handle programs and data providing and through the BoB API:s, which are a RESTful HTTP API.

 ![N.B.: This image shows an earlier version of BoB API-endpoints.](img/api.png)